-The Java Card System Open Configuration considered in this Protection Profile implements Java Card Specifications versions 2.2.x or 3 Classic Edition and allows post-issuance downloading of applications that have been previously verified by an off-card trusted IT component.
+The Java Card System Closed Configuration considered in this Protection Profile implements Java Card Specifications versions 2.2.x or 3 Classic Edition without post-issuance downloading of applications.

 Figure 2 shows the Java Card System and the relationship with the environment for applet installation purposes in two scenarios: one relying on off-card verification (black lines), described hereafter, the other one relying on on-card verification by the installer (dotted red lines).